 Halloween Inspired Plants with Scary Names

 Why not grow witches’ thimbles or devil’s nettle in your spooky Halloween garden?
-If you’ve never heard of witches’ thimbles, it’s an alternate common name for both the foxgloveand bluebells.
-Devil’s nettle also is called yarrow.
-Several centuries ago a gardener who grew these plants was labeled a witch, but today these are great plants with a Halloween theme.
+If you’ve never heard of witches’ thimbles, it’s an alternate common name for both the foxglove and bluebells.
+Devil’s nettle is also called yarrow.
+Several centuries ago, gardeners who grew these plants were labeled a witch, but today these are great plants with a Halloween theme.

 Look for plants with weird or creepy names when you are choosing Halloween garden plants.
 Here are a few ideas:

 Consider making name tags so that these Halloween inspired plants create the proper scary effect.